-In Project S.O.O.T. the player takes control of that scientist learning about terraformation trough a strategy simulation game with a delicate system of balances and counter balances and a thrill filled story with more than one secret about the world and the nature of the coming doom.
+In S.O.O.T. the player takes control of that scientist learning about terraformation trough a strategy simulation game with a delicate system of balances and counterbalances and a thrill-filled story with more than one secret about the world and the nature of the coming doom.

-Project S.O.O.T. features a dramatic story filled with conspiracies, conflicting interests and a complex political agenda, all while struggling with the technological challenges of two eras clashing through the pages of an ancient journal.
+S.O.O.T. features a dramatic story filled with conspiracies, conflicting interests, and a complex political agenda, all while struggling with the technological challenges of two eras clashing through the pages of an ancient journal.

 Laura McKenzie is an environmental scientist struggling to obtain support and prevent an impending cataclysm that threatens to destroy her homeworld.
 After a governmental intervention Laura receives an old manuscript written in an ancient language which contains the secrets of a lost space-faring civilization.